You are here

 Celebrate and reward

-Make the time to regularly recognise, reward and celebrate both team and individual performance.
-This will help to build morale and bolster the motivation of the group to continue their hard work.
-Find the most appropriate way to celebrate team milestones, such as a personal ‘thank you’ at a team meeting, an email copied to senior managers, or a team lunch.
+Tailor the celebration of team milestones to the individual member’s preferences and comfort level, such as a personal ‘thank you’ at a team meeting, an email copied to senior managers, or a team lunch.
 Ensure that recognition is consistent, and that the method you choose inspires and reinforces the team members to continue their positive contribution to the team’s progress.

 Effective teams require planning, effort, and creativity.
 Create a team well positioned to succeed by: